Enterprise Trust Center Security Request Security Materials

 Per-request cost tracking + budgets

 Every request returns flattened token usage and cost.
 Cap monthly spend per key, per team, or per org.
-Real-time dashboards; no 30-day-delayed invoices.
+Usage dashboards where configured; no need to wait for provider invoices to understand spend.

 🛡️